HarishDarko/grocery-assistant/README.md

 6.  **GitHub Secrets:** Configure the following secrets in your GitHub repository settings (`Settings` -> `Secrets and variables` -> `Actions` -> `Repository secrets`):
     *   `AWS_ACCESS_KEY_ID`: The Access Key ID for the IAM user mentioned in step 2.
     *   `AWS_SECRET_ACCESS_KEY`: The Secret Access Key for the IAM user.
+    *   `SECRETS_MANAGER_ARN`: The full ARN of the AWS Secrets Manager secret you created (e.g., `arn:aws:secretsmanager:us-east-1:YOUR_ACCOUNT_ID:secret:YOUR_SECRET_NAME-XXXXXX`).
+This is required by the Terraform workflows.
     *   `CLOUDFRONT_DISTRIBUTION_ID`: Leave this empty initially.
 It will be populated after the first successful Terraform deployment.

 ### Initial Setup and Deployment Steps